jbox-web/ajax-datatables-rails/README.md

 ## Usage
-*The following examples assume that we are setting up ajax-datatables-rails for an index of users from a `User` model, and that we are using postgresql as our db, because you __should be using it__, if not, please refer to the [Searching on non text-based columns](#searching-on-non-text-based-columns) entry in the Additional Notes section.*
+*The following examples assume that we are setting up ajax-datatables-rails for an index page of users from a `User` model, and that we are using postgresql as our db, because you __should be using it__, if not, please refer to the [Searching on non text-based columns](#searching-on-non-text-based-columns) entry in the Additional Notes section.*